navidRashik/technotesplus/readme.md

 ## things added

+- drf
-drf, celery shared task
+- celery shared task
+- chaching using cacheops

 ## things to add

+- testing,
+- signals,
+- message broker,
+- django-channel usage
-will add testing, signals, caching, message broker, django-channel usage and other useful drf features.
+- other useful drf features.

 if you run the project and go to 127.0.0.1:8000/swagger.json